 INFINITY PROPERTY AND CASUALTY CORPORATION Following AFC's sale of 61% of Infinity in the mid-February offering, AFC's proportionate share of Infinity's earnings is included in equity in net earnings (losses) of investees.
-Infinity reported net earnings for the first quarter of 2003 of \$11.5 million, including \$5.4 million subsequent to the offering.
+In 2003, Infinity reported net earnings for the second quarter of \$12.3 million and \$23.8 million for the first six months, including \$17.7 million subsequent to the offering.

 START-UP MANUFACTURING BUSINESSES Equity in earnings (losses) of investees also includes losses of two start-up manufacturing businesses (see Note D).
-Equity in net earnings (losses) of investees includes \$865,000 in 2003 and \$859,000 in 2002 in losses of one of these businesses.
-Investee losses in 2002 include \$1.9 million in losses of the other manufacturing business, which sold substantially all of its assets in December 2002.
+Equity in net earnings (losses) of investees includes \$707,000 in the second quarter and \$1.6 million in the first six months of 2003 compared to \$914,000 in the second quarter and \$1.8 million for the first six months of 2002 in losses of one of these businesses.
+Investee losses in 2002 include \$1.4 million in the second quarter and \$3.3 million in the first six months in losses of the other manufacturing business, which sold substantially all of its assets in December 2002.

 CUMULATIVE EFFECT OF ACCOUNTING CHANGE Effective January 1, 2002, AFC implemented Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets", under which goodwill is no longer amortized, but is subject to an impairment test at least annually.
-The initial impairment testing resulted in a charge of \$40.4 million (net of minority interest and taxes) for the cumulative effect of a change in accounting principle.
+The initial impairment testing resulted in a first quarter 2002 charge of \$40.4 million (net of minority interest and taxes) for the cumulative effect of a change in accounting principle.

-RECENT ACCOUNTING STANDARDS In January 2003, the Financial Accounting Standards Board issued Interpretation No. 46, Consolidation of Variable Interest Entities ("FIN 46").
+RECENT ACCOUNTING STANDARDS

+INTERPRETATION NO. 46 In January 2003, the Financial Accounting Standards Board issued Interpretation No.46, Consolidation of Variable Interest Entities ("FIN 46").
 This interpretation will require companies to consolidate entities without sufficient equity based on ownership of expected gains and losses.
 FIN 46 is effective immediately to variable interest entities acquired after January 31, 2003.
 For entities acquired before that date, the guidance becomes effective for periods beginning after June 15, 2003.

-AFC is currently assessing the application of FIN 46 as it relates to its investments in two collateralized debt obligations ("CDOS"), for which AFC also acts as investment manager.
+AFC is currently assessing the application of FIN 46 as it relates to its investments in two collateralized debt obligations ("CDOs"), for which AFC also acts as investment manager.
 Under the CDOs, securities were issued in various senior and subordinate classes and the proceeds were invested primarily in bank loans, and to a lesser extent, high yield bonds, all of which serve as collateral for the securities issued by the CDOs.
 None of the collateral was purchased from AFC.
-The market value of the collateral at March 31, 2003, was approximately \$770 million.
+The market value of the collateral at June 30, 2003, was approximately \$835 million.

 AFC's investments in the two CDOs are subordinate to the senior classes (approximately 92% of the total securities) issued by the CDOs.
 To the extent there are defaults and unrecoverable losses on the underlying collateral resulting in reduced cash flows, AFC's class would bear losses first.
 Holders of the CDO debt securities have no recourse against AFC for the liabilities of the CDOs; accordingly, AFC's exposure to loss on these investments is limited to its investment.
-AFC's investments in the CDOs are carried at estimated market value of \$10.8 million at March 31, 2003, and are included in fixed maturities in AFC's balance sheet.
+AFC's investments in the CDOs are carried at estimated market value of \$10.5 million at June 30, 2003, and are included in fixed maturities in AFC's balance sheet.